-anything and sittack other women as "liers" in order to get one.
-Way to use the feminine shadow in your fever!
-Way to go, too-using Barbara Marx Hubbard as your new Sally Kempton.
-Everyone knows you are sleeping with her, just as you were with Sally Kempton during your pretend relationship with Marana Capian.
-Yep.
-Find another lovely old-lady mother figure whom everyone will believe, have sex with her, talk about how persecuted you are, and get her to be your new public face of credibility.
+snything and attack other women as "liars" in order to get one.
+Way to use the feminine shadow in your favori) Way to go, too- using Barbara Marx Hubbard as your new Sally Kempton.
+Everyone knows you are sleeping with her, just as you were with Sally Kempton during your pretend relationship with the sally kempton during your new public face of credibility.
 You're such a predictable dumbass.

-RevolvingEvtlBenesthPublicFaceThatLooksCood Like - Reply - Message - April 24 at 10:04pm
+\\April 24 at 10:04pm\\